jbyunes/mapreduce/README.md

 **Thread creation**.
 Thread creation may fail, in that case, fallback to the main thread is used; all remaining chunks after the failure are handled by the main thread.

 ## Tests
 Several tests have been made.

-Tests included in the build procedure (make all, or make test) use
-    Lorem Ipsum generated files with different number of threads.
+Some Test are included in the build procedure (make all, or make test) use *Lorem Ipsum* generated files with different number of threads.

+Thread creation failure tested in various situations.

 Tests have been made with different type of files: source code, binaries.
 As it is difficult to verify the accuracy, these have not been included, but results at least seems correct.

-    Tests have been made on
+Tests have been made on:

 - MacOSX 10.11.1 El Capitan, Apple LLVM version 7.0.0 (clang-700.1.76), POSIX Threads, X86_64, two cores with four threads each
 - Linux 4.2.5 Fedora 22 TwentyTwo, gcc 5.1.1, POSIX Threads, X86_64